FabianTerhorst/coreclr-module/README.md

 * In the left Column select "Installed -> Visual C# -> .NET Core".
 * Now select "Class Library (.NET Core)" and choose "Name", "Location" and the "Solution name".
 * To setup the correct NuGet Packages open the Manager under "Tools -> NuGet Package Manager -> Manage NuGet Packages for Solution..."
-* Select Browse and search for AltV.Net and install the packages "AltV.Net", "AltV.Net.Async" and "AltV.Net.Mock"
+* Select Browse and search for AltV.Net and install the packages "AltV.Net", ("AltV.Net.Async" when you need async thread save api access)
 * Now go to "Project -> {Your Project Name} Properties... -> Build", here you can select the Output path where the dll should be saved.

 To get the Resource running on the server, you have to create a "resource.cfg" file.
 Copy the resource.cfg, AltV.Net.dll and all other dependencied with your resource dll file to altv-server/resources/{YourResourceName}/.